 The method of transport used originally by the Indians, Canadian Canoeing is a rapidly growing sport with all ages.
 As well as paddling on flat water, they can be used to negotiate rapids or take on expeditions around the world.
 There are lots of different styles of Canadian Canoe and you can fit from 2 up to 4 people in a boat.

-We canoe on the Bude Canal, which is a beautiful historic canal used once as a route for hauling sand inland to the Bude railway.
+Outdoor Adventure canoe on the Bude Canal, which is a beautiful historic canal used once as a route for hauling sand inland to the Bude railway.
 Your journey starts near the sea and meanders inland through marshes and nature reserves where herons and kingfishers often watch from the bank.
-A great stretch of flat water with lots to see.
+A great stretch of flat water with lots for your group to see.

 Kayaking & Sit on Top Kayaking